 b.
 Growth vs. Value: Sometimes, managers favor growth over value stocks.
 These investments will outperform or underperform, depending on the market climate.
 If only one style is favored, you could see your portfolio’s performance exceed or trail the markets at different times.

 d.
 Market Timing: Finally, and perhaps most importantly, ask if the manager tries to time the markets.
+This is where the investment advisor tries to call or time a market top or bottom, and recommends a portfolio shift based upon a market ‘hunch’.
 Studies have repeatedly shown the dangers of market timing, as calling the markets wrong can prove very costly.

 13) How will you determine my asset allocation?

 This is a great question to ask, as it really gets to the heart of whether you’ll receive personalized attention.
 If an advisor states that all clients hold the same allocation, or they offer an allocation without knowing much about your finances, this is a point of concern.
 Ideally, they should only offer investment advice after exploring your current finances, long-term goals, and risk tolerance.

 14) Will I have to sell everything I own, even if there is a tax impact?